 - Students work in collaboration with UTS to solve their problem.

-- In Autumn 2020 UTS will launch its first three stackable degrees: Master of Creative Intelligence and Strategic Innovation; Master of Technology; and Master of Professional Practice.
+- In Autumn 2020 UTS launched its first three stackable degrees: Master of Creative Intelligence and Strategic Innovation; Master of Technology; and Master of Professional Practice.

 They give learners the benefit of studying with us without the larger commitment of say a traditional master or certificate.
 But because they offer some credit, learners will have the potential to later enrol in a certificate, diploma or masters should they want to continue learning; and where that credential fits to the larger degree.